cfss-fa20/hw01/README.md

 **_Actual Summary_**

-Hello all!
+Hello!
 My name is Emily, and I am PhD Candidate in the history department here at UChicago.
 I work on historical epidemics of microbial disease (specifically plague, tuberculosis, and typhoid fever) across the British Empire.
 Because I am such a disease nerd, I am also working on an MSc in Public Health Science, so I can get a handle on epidemiological modeling and analysis.

 I just returned from 18 months of dissertation research in the UK, India, and Australia, which led to some very cool moments, like these: